raspberrypilearning/anime-expressions-simplified/en/step_8.md

 The class styling overrides any element styling that has already been applied.
 Notice that the changes take place as you add the classes to your code.

+Here is an example of a CSS class used in another project:

 --- code ---
 ---
 language: html
-filename: index.html
+filename: style.css
 line_numbers: true
-line_number_start: 27
+line_number_start: 205
-line_highlights: 29
+line_highlights: 210
 ---

 .hugefont {